KanagalaA/cf_ai_academic_research_agent/README.md

 ## 💬 Usage Guide

-1. **Open the app** and type your research topic (e.g., *"transformer architecture in NLP"*)
+1. **Open the app** and type your research topic (e.g., *"echocardiogram video analysis using deep learning"*)
-2. **Answer 4 clarifying questions** about your level, purpose, focus, and timeline
+2. **Chat with the agent** to clarify your focus — it will ask targeted follow-up questions
-3. **Receive a research plan** with subtopics, keywords, and outline
+3. **Click "Generate Research Plan"** in the sidebar when you're ready — this sends all conversation context to the LLM to produce a specific, tailored plan
-4. **Agent searches arXiv** and summarizes top papers automatically
+4. **Wait ~30-60 seconds** while the agent searches arXiv and analyzes up to 8 papers synchronously
-5. **Ask follow-up questions** using your research context
+5. **Ask follow-up questions** once in the Active phase — the agent answers using the full paper context
-6. **Return any time** — the workspace persists across sessions
+6. **New session each time** — each page load starts a fresh workspace

-### Useful commands (once in "ongoing" phase):
+### Useful commands (once in "Active" phase):
-- `summarize progress` — see full workspace summary
+- `summarize progress` — see full workspace summary with paper counts
-- `show sources` — list all papers with summaries
+- `show papers` — list all found papers with summaries
-- `add more sources` — trigger another arXiv search
+- `add more sources` — trigger another arXiv search with the existing keywords
-- Any research question — answered using stored context
+- Any research question — answered using the stored paper context

 ---